TULEPS/tuleps_main/lit.md

 ## Literature on Ensembles

 This is a non-exahistive list of references on ensemble techniques.
-In nany of these references ensembles are used in the context of terrestrial weather prediction.
+In many of these references ensembles are used in the context of terrestrial weather prediction.

 - [Ensemble forecasting](https://www.sciencedirect.com/science/article/pii/S0021999107000812?via%3Dihub)
 - [Comparison of a 51-Member Low-Resolution (TL399L62) Ensemble with a 6-Member High-Resolution (TL799L91) Lagged-Forecast Ensemble](https://doi.org/10.1175/2008MWR2430.1)